 At TED “The biggest reason why startups succeed” Bill revealed what he found in a systematic investigation with more than 200 companies.
 After a sieve, the analysis went with the 5 biggest hits of Idealab (Citysearch, CarsDirect, Overture, NetZero, Tickets.com) and the top 5 failures (ZCOM, Insider Pages, MyLife, Desktop Factory, People Link), as well as successes outside its scope (Airbnb, Instagram, Uber, YouTube, Linkedin) and failures (Webvan, Kozmo, pets.com, flooz, friedster).

 In the study, Bill quantitatively analyzed the factors in 100 companies that are part of Idealab model and 100 companies that did not pass through the standards of Idealab.
 As a result of the study, he came up with 5 key factors that determine the success or failure of a startup.
 Here are those factors explained:

 It was identified as the most important for a successful startup, representing a proportion of 42% of the difference between success and failure.
 The time factor relates to how early or late the startup is going to market.
 With that consider these factors:

 - There is demand for the solution right now or not

 • The customer is ready to consume the product or use the solution or technology immediately or not

-• Is it a market saturated with competitors or there is no room to compete?
+• Is there any saturation with competitors in the market or there is no room to compete?
 Etc.

-2) Team – The second important factor in the success of a startup is the “Team” that account for 32% of the total functioning ratio.
-This means that building a team able to perform and adapt to compete in the market can guarantee a huge proportion of the startup success.
+The second important factor in the success of a startup is the “Team”.
+It accounts for 32% of the total functioning ratio.
+This means that building a team able to perform and adapt to compete in the market can guarantee a huge proportion of startup success.
 Consider your business and see: